Towson University: Move to Towson

-Name changes
+Expansions and name changes

 In 1934, the state decreed that new public school teachers must have baccalaureate degrees instead of two-year teaching certificates, and the school retooled its curriculum to issue Bachelor of Science degrees.
 The following year, the school changed its name to Maryland State Teachers College at Towson.
 As the name implied, the college's single purpose was to train teachers.
 In 1946, however, the institution established a junior college to offer two years of college work on a transfer basis.
 This expansion laid the foundation of what was later to become the art and sciences program.
 In 1958, the college offered its first graduate program leading to a Master of Education degree.
 In 1960, the college expanded the art and science programs into four-year courses and began awarding bachelor's degrees in these fields.
 Due to this change in focus, the name changed once more to Towson State College.

 Beginning in 1964, the college enrollment rates began a dramatic increase as the baby boomer generation began applying to colleges.
 Within a decade, Towson State's enrollment climbed from 3,537 to 13,399.
 This expansion led to the construction of the Center for the Arts, University Union, Cook Library, and many other new facilities.
 Under the presidency of James L. Fisher, the college expanded the courses offered to meet the demands of the growing student body.
 In 1976, the school's name changed again to Towson State University.

-In 1988, TU joined 10 other public institutions in the newly created University System of Maryland.
-On July 1, 1997, another name change took effect.
-Towson dropped the designation "state" from its name and became Towson University.
+Towson joined 10 other public institutions in 1988 in the newly created University System of Maryland.
+Previously, Towson had been a member of the State University and College System of Maryland with five other public institutions across the state.

+Towson dropped the designation "state" from its name and became Towson University on July 1, 1997.
 The new name recognized shifts in funding and the development and growth of Towson as a metropolitan university.